timnewbold/MResEcologicalModelling/2SimpleEcologicalModels/WorkshopExercises.md

 	})
 }

-# Set the starting conditions and parameters
+# Set the starting conditions, parameters and time steps for which we will make predictions
 state <- c(N = 1)
 pars <- c(r = 0.02, K = 1000)
 times <- seq(from = 0, to = 1000, by = 1)